oxguy3/patreon-api/README.md

 ### /campaign/current_campaign (GET)

-Retrieves data about the current campaign??? **[requires api key]**
+Unfinished endpoint for an unreleased feature **[requires api key]**

 ### /campaign/:campaignid (GET)

+Unfinished endpoint for an unreleased feature.
 You would think this would pull up information about a given campaign.
 Patreon does seem to check if the given campaign ID is valid (you'll get an error telling you if the campaign ID is bad), but it ends up returning a 500 error. **[requires api key]**

 ### /campaign/:campaignid/drafts (GET)

-Retrieves drafts for a particular campaign??? **[requires api key]**
+Unfinished endpoint for an unreleased feature **[requires api key]**

 ### /categories (GET)

-Gets a list of all the categories on the site **[requires api key]**
+Gets a list of all the categories on the site (this is part of an unreleased feature) **[requires api key]**

 **Response**